-Before being suspended a student shall have an informal conference with the campus behavior coordinator or appropriate administrator, who shall advise the student of the conduct of which he or she is accused.
-The student shall be given the opportunity to explain his or her version of the incident before the administrator's decision is made.
+Before being suspended, a student shall have an informal conference with the campus behavior coordinator or appropriate administrator, who shall advise the student of the alleged misconduct.
+The student shall have the opportunity to respond to the allegation before the administrator makes a decision.

-The number of days of a student's suspension shall be determined by the campus behavior coordinator, but shall not exceed three school days.
+The campus behavior coordinator shall determine the number of days of a student's suspension, not to exceed three school days.